cpp-lln-lab/bidspm/docs/source/demos/moae.rst

         ├── models
         └── options

-This "Mother of All Experiments" is based on the block design dataset of SPM.
+This "Mother of All Experiments" is based on
+`the block design dataset of SPM <https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/>`_.

 In the ``options`` folder has several examples of how to encode the options of your analysis in a json file.